usuaero/MachUpX/examples/How_To_Create_Input_Files.md

 When specifying units in an array and one of the measurements is dimensionless (e.g. span fraction), "-" should be used.

+### Coordinate Systems
+Throughout MachUpX, two coordinate systems are used.
+These are the body-fixed and flat-earth coordinate systems.
+In the body-fixed coordinate system, the x-axis points forward out of the nose of the aircraft, the y-axis points to the right along the wing, and the z-axis points down.
+The body-fixed coordinate system has its origin at the aircraft's center of gravity.

+In the flat-earth coordinate system, the x-axis points North, the y-axis points East, and the z-axis points down.
+The origin of the flat-earth coordinate system is somewhat arbitrary, but it is assumed to be at sea level.

+For reference, see Phillips, "Mechanics of Flight", Fig. 7.1.2.

 ### Scene Object
 The following are keys which can be specified in the scene JSON object.
 NOTE: all keys not marked as optional are required.
 Key names typed in all capitals between carats (e.g. <KEY_VALUE>) are to be